 What is it about some sounds that gives them clear pitch, while other sounds come across as pitchless noise?
 The simple answer is that pitched sounds have a steady repetition rate, or frequency, that the ear can pickup up on and identify.
 Noisy sounds are more chaotic and irregular; the ear does not recognize a steady frequency.

 A deeper look at the question reveals a bit more complexity: some sounds – many sounds, in fact – have one or more steady frequencies, but those steady frequencies are mixed in with some amount of noisy irregularity.
 In fact, virtually all musical sounds aside from pure synthesizer tones have some unpitched components.
 For instance, the flautist blows across the hole in the mouthpiece and a pattern of air flow develops at the edge of the hole which sets up a clear tone in the resonant air column, and that’s most of what we hear.
 But there inevitably is also some chaotic turbulence at the blow-hole edge as the air stream rushes across.
-While the air column resonance draws the listener’s ear with its clear, pitched tone, the unpitched edge-turbulence sound is still present.
-It’s typically much quieter, usually not consciously noted, but it can often be heard as a sort of breathy overlay.
+The unpitched edge-turbulence sound is typically much quieter than the clear tone of the air column resonance, and it’s usually not consciously noted, but it can often be heard as a sort of breathy overlay.
 Even unnoticed it contributes meaningfully to the sound quality ̶ a subtle unpitched component adding a bit of character to the otherwise clearly pitched flute tone.

 The most famous maker of noise instruments was the Italian Futurist Luigi Russolo, working in the 1920s.
 He built and composed for a series of instruments which he called Intonarumori – “noise intoners” – designed to have some degree of recognizable pitch in otherwise very noisy sounds.
 Many of them used strings and membranes agitated in ways that brought out strong noise components.
 The original instruments no longer survive, but recreations have been built, based upon written records.